-- · development of sports through the sponsoring of a football club in the regional district; and - supporting cancer patients and community events through donations to non-profit organizations.
+- development of sports through the sponsoring of a football club in the regional district; and - supporting community events through donations and sponsorships to non-profit organizations.

-The Company is also mindful of the environment and the impact that the project will have on the surrounding areas and will be taking initiatives to embellish the said areas and supporting other initiatives that have the same objective, that of protecting the environment.
+The Company is also mindful of the environment and the impact that the project will have on the surrounding areas and is taking initiatives to embellish the said areas and supporting other initiatives that have the same objective, that of protecting the environment.